tbxiao/chauff.github.io/_posts/2018-06-05-metareview-active-learning.md

   year = {2018}
 }
 ```

-Here is in a nutshell what we found.

 As a starting point to our meta-review we took [John Hattie's seminal work from 2008](https://www.taylorfrancis.com/books/9781134024124): _Visible learning: A synthesis of over 800 meta-analyses
 relating to achievement_ on learning strategies used to facilitate active learning.